chribonn/TKinter_Spinbox/README.md

             increment=1,

 * <span style="font-family: courier">self.passLenSb</span> is the name of the control.
 * <span style="font-family: courier">textvariable</span> references the variable that stores the value in the Spinbox.
-One reads or updates the value fo the control through the references variable (<span style="font-family: courier">textvariable</span> in this example).
+One reads or updates the value of the control through the references variable (<span style="font-family: courier">textvariable</span> in this example).
 * <span style="font-family: courier">from_</span>, <span style="font-family: courier">to</span> and <span style="font-family: courier">increment</span> let one specify the range and incremental value the control will change by when the arrows are pressed.
 * The control also allows for the parameter <span style="font-family: courier">values</span>.
 This is not discussed here.